MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw-bm62.md

 - [Audio tests](testing-BTP-tests-audio.md)
 - [Audio & HID tests](testing-BTP-tests-audio-hid.md) (as an audio device)
 - [Wi-Fi coexistence tests](testing-BTP-tests-wifi.md) (as an audio device)
-> This radio supports audio streaming but has many known audio quality problems.
-Do not use it for audio quality validation.

 ## Required Hardware

-The PMOD + Audio header BM62 device can be purchased via [MCCI](https://store.mcci.com/collections/frontpage/products/model-2435-bm62-audio-capable-radio-sled).
+The Pmod + Audio header BM62 device can be purchased via [MCCI](https://store.mcci.com/collections/frontpage/products/model-2435-bm62-audio-capable-radio-sled).

-> The BM62 device can <b>only</b> be plugged into the Traduci board 12-pin port labeled 'JA'.
+### BM62 Device on a BTP-compatible sled
 :::image type="content" source="images/BM62_Traduci.png" alt-text="Photo of the BM62 attached to the Traduci.":::

+> [!NOTE]
+> The BM62 device can **only** be plugged into the Traduci board 12-pin port labeled 'JA'.

 ## Features